AherRahul/portfolio-v1/content/articles/2023-my-recap.md

 Open source is lots of fun, but it doesn't fully pay the bills.
 At this point, I want to thank [all my sponsors](/sponsors/) and also past sponsors for their support.
 It means a lot to me, and I'm really grateful for it.

-The main chunk of my income comes from my work at my own company through [consulting](/consulting/) and [workshops](/workshops/) - and I think it is the perfect counterpart to open source.
+The main chunk of my income comes from my work at my own company through [consulting](/consulting/) and [projects](/projects/) - and I think it is the perfect counterpart to open source.
 I can work with companies and help them with their projects while also learning a lot from them and their use cases.
 That allows me to understand how they use Nuxt.js, which pain points they experience and how I can help them.
 On the other hand, they also expect me to know the guts of Nuxt.js and how it works internally - a perfect symbiosis.

 In 2023, I worked together with incredible people and companies.
 Business-wise, 2023 was a great year, even with quite some time spent on the move and the economic crisis.
-With a good number of clients as wells as more than 12 workshops (at conferences and for businesses), I'm really pleased with the outcome of 2023.
+With a good number of clients as wells as more than 12 projects (at conferences and for businesses), I'm really pleased with the outcome of 2023.

 ## Goals and plans for 2024